-Through the years, the company has changed hands, operating as Lakehead Marine & Industrial Inc. since 1993.
-While continuing in the business of ship repair, Lakehead Marine & Industrial Inc also specializes in industrial fabrication of steel products for the forestry, pulp and paper and oil and gas industries.
+Through the years, the company has changed hands, operating as Lakehead Marine & Industrial Inc. from 1993 until declaring bankruptcy in 2014.
+While continuing in the business of ship repair, Lakehead Marine & Industrial Inc. also specialized in industrial fabrication of steel products for the forestry, pulp and paper and oil and gas industries.

 Alexander, Tom.
 H.